 Each year a formal commencement ceremony is held for students who earned the 24 credits to receive a James H. Groves High School diploma.
-The annual graduation commencement is held the first Friday of June at 7:30 pm at Gauger Cobbs Middle School Auditorium.
+The annual graduation commencement is held Friday June, 11 at 7:30 pm at Gauger Cobbs Middle School Auditorium.
 All graduates will receive announcements to send to family and friends.
 Following the ceremony is a reception for everyone in the cafeteria.
-A professional photographer takes pictures before and during the ceremony.
-As a graduation gift from the program to the graduates, the photos are mailed to the students.

 There is a \$25.00 graduation fee.
 The procedures for participating in the Groves Graduation Commencement are as follows: